Ed McMahon: Other roles

 His long association with brewer Anheuser-Busch earned him the nickname "Mr. Budweiser" and he used that relationship to bring them aboard as one of the largest corporate donors to the Muscular Dystrophy Association.
-Since 1973, McMahon served as co-host of the long-running live annual Labor Day weekend event of the Jerry Lewis MDA Telethon.
+Beginning in 1973, McMahon served as co-host of the long-running live annual Labor Day weekend event of the Jerry Lewis MDA Telethon.
 His 41st and final appearance on that show was in 2008, making him second only to Jerry Lewis himself in number.
 McMahon and Dick Clark hosted the television series (and later special broadcasts of) TV's Bloopers and Practical Jokes on NBC from 1982 to 1993.

 In 1967, McMahon had a role in the film The Incident and appeared as Santa Claus on The Mitzi Gaynor Christmas Show.
 From 1965 to 1969, McMahon served as "communicator" (host) of the Saturday afternoon segment of Monitor, the weekend news, features and entertainment magazine on the NBC Radio Network.
 The 1955 movie Dementia, which has music without dialogue, was released as Daughter of Horror in 1970.
 The newer version, which had a voice over by McMahon, still has music without dialogue, but with an added narration read by him.
 McMahon had a supporting role in the original Fun with Dick and Jane in 1977.

 He then played himself in "Remote Control Man", a season one episode of Steven Spielberg's Amazing Stories.
 In 2004, McMahon became the announcer and co-host of Alf's Hit Talk Show on TV Land.
 He authored two memoirs, Here's Johnny!: My Memories of Johnny Carson, The Tonight Show, and 46 Years of Friendship as well as For Laughing Out Loud.
 Over the years, he emceed the game shows Missing Links, Snap Judgment, Concentration, and Whodunnit!.